Set up and configure your HealthKit store.

 Any time your app requests new permissions, the system displays a form with all the requested data types shown.
 The user can toggle individual read and share permissions on and off, as in Figure 2.
 To learn how to provide a great user experience when asking for permissions, see HealthKit in iOS Human Interface Guidelines.

 You must also provide custom messages for the permissions sheet.
-A separate custom message is required for both reading and writing HealthKit data.
+Xcode requires a separate custom message for reading and writing HealthKit data.
 In your app’s I

 nfo, set the NSHealthShareUsageDescription key to customize the message for reading data.
 Set the NSHealthUpdateUsageDescription key to customize the message for writing data.